This post may contain paid links. See more info on my privacy page.

 Lemon Butter Sauce for Fish

 Chicken is a classic for serving with lemon butter sauce.
 You can kick up any chicken dish with this sauce!
-My favorite is making Lemon Butter Chicken.
-This recipe is simply amazing and it’s so easy to make this lemon butter chicken sauce.
+My favorite is, of course, making Lemon Butter Chicken.
+This recipe is fantastic, and it's so easy to make.

 Lemon Butter Pasta Sauce